 *for a while Microsoft provided this excellent GUI tool for manually omitting individual hardware devices from having their driver affected by Windows Update. when messing around with off-label uses for older cards, this is absolutely invaluable and as far as I can tell they do not provide this tool any more. as of 2024-01-14 it still works perfectly on Windows 10 LTSC - your mileage may vary but I will leave it here in case anyone finds it helpful.

-for another £10 I picked up an ATi Radeon HD 7570 from eBay and applied the same hacksaw treatment. the card outputs fine, and Windows Update installed the latest supported AMD Catalyst driver and Control Center application automatically. this driver coexists peacefully with the GeForce one, and after extensive testing it did not interfere with 3D application functionality, G-Sync variable refresh rate stuff, display detection or anything else. after around a month of 24/7 use there have been no stability issues, but I will update this page if I run into anything. exluding the testing and experimentation with the first card, this mod takes less than 20 minutes and gives 2 extra display outputs for £5 each, and with minimal PCIe lane sacrifices. the tiny axial fan on the 7570 moves almost no air and makes an annoying noise, so I removed this along with the plasic shroud. as the exposed heatsink sits just ahead of the door panel intake fan in my case, there is still sufficient cooling and the die does not exceed 60C as reported by MSI Afterburner.
+for another £10 I picked up an ATi Radeon HD 7570 from eBay and applied the same hacksaw treatment. the card outputs fine, and Windows Update installed the latest supported AMD Catalyst driver and Control Center application automatically. this driver coexists peacefully with the GeForce one, and after extensive testing it did not interfere with 3D application functionality, G-Sync variable refresh rate stuff, display detection or anything else. after around a month of 24/7 use there have been no stability issues, but I will update this page if I run into anything. excluding the testing and experimentation with the first card, this mod takes less than 20 minutes and gives 2 extra display outputs for £5 each, and with minimal PCIe lane sacrifices. the tiny axial fan on the 7570 moves almost no air and makes an annoying noise, so I removed this along with the plasic shroud. as the exposed heatsink sits just ahead of the door panel intake fan in my case, there is still sufficient cooling and the die does not exceed 60C as reported by MSI Afterburner.